Is a DIY composting toilet worth it? In this detailed guide, find out how you can build one cheaply and effortlessly.

 If you live in a large home, using a central or remote composting toilet could be a better option.

 This version takes both pee and poop to a central composting system that is at another location (and not beneath the bowl).
 In many cases, this location is in the basement or even outside the house.

 If you have a large remote system, you can channel several of these in your home.

 On the outside, these central composting toilets look like traditional toilets with a bowl.

 A composting toilet works by separating the liquid from solid waste, mixes the solid with sawdust or similar absorbent materials, and then turns it to compost.
-Whether you choose to get one type of DIY compost toilet the other, they both follow a similar concept and consist of these parts:
+Whether you choose self-contained or split type DIY compost toilet the other, they both follow a similar concept and consist of these parts:

 The composting chamber needs to be lined with carbon materials like dried peat moss or coconut fiber.
 This is to keep proper carbon/nitrogen balance for bacteria to do their work.